SimonGenin/hadron-docs/src/core.md

 ### Accessing container items from routes' callbacks

-To access container items from callbacks, you can just set arguments' names to match container keys, and required dependency will be provided.
+To access container items from callbacks, you can just destructure second argument of the callback with needed key name.
+Second argument of the callback is a Proxy object providing easy access to container items.

 See an example [here](../routing/#retrieving-items-from-container-in-callback)